Search form

 It can be very easy to use up all of your energy on others, please remember to leave some energy for you.

-Be aware that all our experiences are different so take some time to get to know your loved one’s preferences.
+Be aware that all our experiences are different so take some time to get to know your or your loved one’s preferences.

 “My son loses sense of time once decorations are up in the house.
 We have a ‘days until Christmas’ countdown which helps our son”.